-The Department of State urges U.S. citizens to avoid all travel to Lebanon because of current safety and security concerns.
+The Department of State urges U.S. citizens to avoid all travel to Lebanon because of ongoing safety and security concerns.
 U.S. citizens living and working in Lebanon should understand that they accept risks in remaining and should carefully consider those risks.
-This supersedes the Travel Warning issued on October 9, 2013.
+This supersedes the Travel Warning issued on January 31, 2014.

 Sudden outbreaks of violence can occur at any time in the country, and major cities in Lebanon have seen armed clashes.
-On June 23, 2013, a confrontation between the Lebanese Armed Forces (LAF) and Sunni extremists in the southern city of Sidon escalated into a pitched battle that left more than 36 dead on both sides.
-On December 15, 2013 gunmen attacked LAF checkpoints in Sidon resulting in five dead.
 There are frequent armed clashes in the city of Tripoli, particularly between the neighborhoods of Bab al-Tabbaneh and Jabal Mohsen, which have resulted in deaths and injuries.
-The LAF is routinely brought in to quell the violence in these situations.
-Lebanese government authorities cannot guarantee protection for citizens or visitors to the country in the event violence should occur suddenly.
+The Lebanese Armed Forces are routinely brought in to quell the violence in these situations.
+The Lebanese government cannot guarantee protection for citizens or visitors to the country in the event violence should occur suddenly.
 Access to borders, airports, roads, and seaports can be interrupted with little or no warning.
-Public demonstrations occur frequently with little warning and can become violent.
-Family, neighborhood, or sectarian disputes often escalate quickly and can lead to gunfire or other violence with no warning.
+Public demonstrations occur frequently with little warning and have become violent in some instances.
+Family, neighborhood, or sectarian disputes can escalate quickly and can lead to gunfire or other violence with no warning.
 The ability of U.S. government personnel to reach travelers or provide emergency services is severely limited.

-Extremist groups operate in Lebanon, including some such as Hizballah, the Abdullah Azzam Brigades (AAB), the Islamic State of Iraq and the Levant (ISIL), and al-Nusrah Front that the U.S. government has designated as terrorist organizations.
-ISIL and al-Nusrah Front have claimed responsibility for suicide bombings in southern Beirut, and these groups are active in north Lebanon, the Bekaa Valley, and in border areas with Syria.
-U.S. citizens have been the target of terrorist attacks in Lebanon in the past, and the threat of anti-Western terrorist activity remains unabated in Lebanon.
+Extremist groups operate in Lebanon, including some such as Hizballah, the Islamic State of Iraq and the Levant (ISIL), the Abdullah Azzam Brigades (AAB), and al-Nusrah Front (ANF), that the U.S. Government has designated as terrorist organizations.
+ISIL and ANF have claimed responsibility for suicide bombings in Lebanon, and these groups are active in north Lebanon, the Bekaa Valley, and in border areas with Syria.
+U.S. citizens have been the target of terrorist attacks in Lebanon in the past, and the threat of anti-Western terrorist activity remains in Lebanon.
 U.S. citizens traveling or residing in Lebanon despite this Travel Warning should keep a low profile, assess their personal security, and vary times and routes for all required travel.
 U.S. citizens also should pay close attention to their personal security at locations where Westerners generally are known to congregate, and should avoid demonstrations and large gatherings.
 They should consider avoiding areas where bombings have taken place recently.
-The most recent Security Messages are found at the following link: http://lebanon.usembassy.gov/secumsgs.html.
+The most recent Security Messages are posted on the U.S. Embassy Beirut website.

 Hizballah maintains a strong presence in parts of south Beirut, the Bekaa Valley, and areas in southern Lebanon.
-The potential for violence involving or between Hizballah, other extremist groups, and criminal organizations remains a possibility throughout the country.
-Hizballah and other para-military groups have at times detained U.S. citizens or other foreigners for political motivations as well as for extended interrogation.
+Hizballah has been the target of attacks by other extremist groups for their support of the Asad regime in Syria.
+The potential for violence between Hizballah and other extremist groups throughout the country remains a strong possibility.
+Hizballah and other groups have at times detained and extensively interrogated U.S. citizens or other foreigners for political motivations.

-U.S. citizens in Lebanon should monitor ongoing political and security developments in Syria, as these often impact the situation in Lebanon.
+U.S. citizens in Lebanon should monitor ongoing political and security developments in Syria, as these often impact stability in Lebanon.
 The conflict in Syria has resulted in numerous security incidents in the border regions with Lebanon, as well as in other parts of the country.
-Over the course of 2013, there were incidents of reported cross-border shelling and air strikes of Lebanese villages from Syria, which resulted in deaths and injuries, as well as reports of armed groups from Syria who kidnapped or attacked Lebanese citizens living in the border area.
+Over the past year, there were numerous incidents of cross-border shelling and air strikes of Lebanese villages from Syria, which resulted in deaths and injuries, as well as reports of armed groups from Syria who kidnapped or attacked Lebanese citizens living in the border area.
 Clashes between Lebanese authorities and criminal elements occurred in areas of the Bekaa Valley and border regions.
 Similar incidents could occur again without warning.
 With the potential for violence and abductions, the U.S. Embassy urges U.S. citizens to avoid the Lebanese-Syrian border region altogether.

 Kidnapping, whether for ransom or political motives, remains a problem in Lebanon.
-Suspects in kidnappings sometimes have been found to have ties to terrorist or criminal organizations.
-Although the U.S. government places the highest priority on the safe recovery of kidnapped U.S. citizens, it is U.S. policy to not make concessions to hostage takers.
+Kidnappers have abducted business people under the guise of coming to Lebanon for meetings.
+Suspects in kidnappings sometimes have ties to terrorist or criminal organizations.
+Although the U.S. government places the highest priority on the safe recovery of kidnapped U.S. citizens, it is U.S. policy not to make concessions to hostage takers.
 U.S. law also makes it illegal to provide material support to terrorist organizations.

 Demonstrators sometimes block the primary road between downtown Beirut and Rafiq Hariri International Airport without warning.
 Access to the airport also may be cut off, sometimes for extended periods, if the security situation deteriorates.

-Rocket attacks from southern Lebanon into Israel have occurred in the last year and remain a persistent threat.
-These attacks frequently provoke a military response from Israel.
-The rocket attacks and responses occur with no warning.
-Skirmishes and tense exchanges between the LAF and the Israel Defense Forces, as well as between protesters and civilians, along Lebanon's southern border with Israel also may occur with no warning.
+Rocket attacks from southern Lebanon into Israel have occurred at an increased rate, in connection with the violence between Israel and Hamas in Gaza.
+These attacks, normally consisting of a few unsophisticated rockets fired at northern Israel, often provoke a prompt military response from Israel in the form of artillery fire.
+The rocket attacks and responses can occur with no warning.
+Skirmishes and tense exchanges between the LAF and the Israel Defense Forces along Lebanon's southern border also may occur with no warning.
 Landmines and unexploded ordnance pose significant dangers throughout southern Lebanon, particularly south of the Litani River, as well as in areas of the country where fighting was intense during the civil war.
 More than 40 civilians have been killed and more than 300 injured by unexploded ordnance remaining from the 2006 Israel-Hizballah war.
 Travelers should watch for posted landmine warnings and strictly avoid all areas where landmines and unexploded ordnance may be present.

-Palestinian groups hostile to both the Lebanese government and the United States operate largely autonomously inside refugee and military camps in different areas of the country.
+Palestinian groups hostile to both the Lebanese government and the United States operate largely autonomously in different areas of the country inside refugee camps.
 Intra-communal violence within the camps has resulted in shootings and explosions.
-U.S. citizens should avoid travel to Palestinian camps.
-Asbat al-Ansar, a terrorist group with alleged links to Al-Qaida, has targeted Lebanese, U.S., and other foreign government interests.
-Although the group has been outlawed by the Lebanese government, it continues to maintain a presence in the Ain al-Hilweh refugee camp.
+U.S. citizens should avoid travel to Palestinian refugee camps.

 In the event that the security climate in Lebanon and the region worsens, U.S. citizens will be responsible for arranging their own travel out of Lebanon.
 U.S. citizens should be aware that the Embassy does not offer “protection” services to individuals who feel unsafe.
 U.S. citizens with special medical or other needs should be aware of the risks of remaining given their condition, and should be prepared to seek treatment in Lebanon if they cannot arrange for travel out of the country.